dzezo/nikola-dzezo-fatcat-task/README.md

 -   It's important to note that the `children` prop from layout components is omitted.
 This is because components are rendered as children of the Layout component, rather than being passed as props.

 ### Additional Requirements

+-   Integrated `husky` and `lint-staged` to enforce type checking and linting rules prior to each commit.